Every ecommerce business’ biggest fear? Running out of inventory.

 Step 3: Complete the application

 Once you’ve got all of your financial documentation ready, you can complete the application form and submit it with your documents.
-The form will generally include basic information like name, business name, and the amount you are requesting to loan.
+The form will generally include basic information like business owner name, business name, and the amount you are requesting to borrow.

 If the lender determines that you are eligible for the inventory loan, you will then go into the ‘Due Diligence Period’.
 Due diligence is the investigation of your business.